jungr-ait/msckf_mono/README.md

     ```commandline
     $ kcachegrind <>/profiling_ws/src/msckf_mono/profiling/callgrind.main_demo_ros.large.N_500.2115
     ```
-    Click in the GUI on `Call Graph` and this call graph should appear
+    Click in the GUI on `Call Graph` and the following call graph should appear
     ![callgraph](./doc/callgraph_main_demo_ros_large_500_2115.png)
-1. group into image front- and back-end calls to gather the average `cycles per call` (CPC) :
+1. Group into image front- and back-end calls to obtain the average `cycles per call` (CPC):
-   - image front-end includes feature extraction, feature tracking and IMU state propagation tasks: `corner_detector::TrackerHandler::tracked_features`, `corner_detector::TrackerHandler::new_features`
+   - Image front-end includes feature extraction and feature tracking tasks: `corner_detector::TrackerHandler::tracked_features`, `corner_detector::TrackerHandler::new_features`
-   - image back-end include the estimator update state by marginalizing outdated features: `msckf_mono::MSCKF::marginalize`
+   - Image back-end include the estimator update state by marginalizing outdated features: `msckf_mono::MSCKF::marginalize`

 **HINT:** the MSCKF_mono might fail at some runs and completely diverge.
-In general, the algorithm does not provide reproducible results, e.g. due to RANSAC-based optimization.
+In general, the algorithm does not provide reproducible results (it is non-deterministic), e.g. due to RANSAC-based optimization.
 Therefore be patient and simply rerun the evaluation ;-)

 ### Different resolutions